DunedinJS/migrating-to-modern-js/README.md

 Simple application built on [Backbone.js](http://backbonejs.org/).

+[`app.js`](./app.js) contains all JavaScript for the application except for third-party libraries.

-* No package management -- third-party libraries checked in to repository
+* No package management &mdash; third-party libraries checked in to the repository in the [`vendor`](./vendor/) directory.

-* No tests
-* No module system
+* No module system &mdash; all application code in [`app.js`](./app.js)

-* No source code compilation -- developer writes code directly for the browser
+* No source code compilation &mdash; developer writes code directly for the browser

+* No tests &mdash; in fact very difficult to test

+[`index.html`](./index.html) is an integral part of the application source code because it explicitly defines how all JavaScript files are loaded.

 * Each JavaScript file (including third-party libraries) is loaded with a separate HTML `<script>` tag

-* Application source stored in a single file
+  This means that the application depends on the third-party libraries to expose themselves in the global scope.
+  These can be troublesome because the order in which libraries are loaded is important.
+  For example, Backbone.js depends on Underscore.js being loaded first.

 * Application templates stored in HTML `<script type="text/template">` tags

+  These are not visible to users but provide a convenient place for the application to load templates from without having to request them from the server.

 ## To run